dimitri-yatsenko/datajoint-specs/SPECS_2_0.md

 The tables are grouped by their schemas, which, in turn, also form a DAG, where edges bundle all the foreign key from the child schemas to the parent schemas.
 The diagram is always depicted with the data moving top-to-bottom (foreign keys referencing upward) or left-to-right (foreign keys referencing leftward).

-`dj.Diagrams` are graph objects  and support an algebra of graph operations: union, intersection.
-(Elaborate: what's the operation to include one layer of nodes upstream or downstream?) .
+`dj.Diagram` are graph objects that support an algebra of graph operations: union, intersection, and dilation.

-The nodes are colored according to their [table tier](#table tiers).
+The nodes are colored according to their [table tier](#table-tiers).

 ---
 # Object Storage